-- (a) represents the interests of electors, ratepayers and residents of the district: - (b) provides leadership and guidance to the community in the district; - (c) facilitates communication between the community and the council; - (d) participates in the Local Government's decision-making processes at council and committee meetings; and - (e) performs such other functions as are given to a councillor by this Act or any other written law.
+- (a) Represents the interests of electors, ratepayers and residents of the district. - (b) Provides leadership and guidance to the community in the district. - (c) Facilitates communication between the community and the Council. - (d) Participates in the local government's decision-making processes at Council and Committee meetings. and - (e) Performs such other functions as are given to a Councillor by the Act or any other written law.

 The Council and Elected Members have a number of roles to undertake and they must do this with the support of the CEO.
-One of the challenges for good governance from an elected member viewpoint is to be provided with the opportunity to raise specific issues so as to get a fair hearing.
+One of the challenges for good governance from an Elected Member viewpoint is to be provided with the opportunity to raise specific issues so as to get a fair hearing.
 Many of these issues may have been the platform on which the Elected Member was elected.
 The Mayor and CEO all have an important role to play in this process as well as the fellow Elected Members.